gebertdominik/ckad-notes/05_services_and_networking.md

 * `LoadBalancer` - the `LoadBalancer` service was created to pass requests to a cloud provider like GKE or AWS.
 Private cloud solutions also may implement this service type if there is a cloud provider plugin, such as with CloudStack and OpenStack.
 Even without a cloud provider, the address is made available to public traffic, and packets are spread among the Pods in the deployment automatically.

 * `Externalname` - a newer service is `ExternalName`, which is a bit different.
 It has no selectors, nor does it define ports or endpoints.
-It allows the retur of an alias to an external service.
+It allows the return of an alias to an external service.
 The redirection happens at the DNS level, not via a proxy or forward.
 This object can be useful for services not yet brought into the K8s cluster.
 A simple change of the type in the future would redirect traffic to the internal objects.
 As CoreDNS has become more stable, this service is not used as much.

 ## Services Diagram